 Carolee Belkin Walker

 I started running in summer 2014 for the awesome calorie burn.
-Since then, I've run 10 half marathons and finished my first marathon in Negril, Jamaica, in December 2015.
+Since then, I've run 10 half marathons and finished my first marathon in Negril, Jamaica, in December 2015, and became a finisher at the Marine Corps Marathon on October 22, 2017.
 I completed my first triathlon on June 12, 2016, in Cape Henlopen, Delaware.
 My book, This Is My Brain on Endorphins, will be out in January 2018.

 Professionally, I work in the Bureau of Public Affairs at the U.S. Department of State.
 As a former GovLoop Featured Blogger, I wrote about leadership, mentoring, and career development, and my articles on U.S. life and culture for the Department have been translated into multiple languages and published around the world.
 My freelance fitness writing appears in The Washington Post, Women's Running, ThriveGlobal, the Huffington Post, and other publications.